rumbertl/docker-kanka-ce/README.md

 # docker-kanka-ce

+## THIS IS A FORK OF https://github.com/Kanka-CE/docker-kanka-ce AND NOT FOR PRODUCTIVE

 The Dockerfile used to build the Kanka Community Edition container image, styled after [linuxserver.io](https://www.linuxserver.io)'s image conventions.

 > **Want to self-host Kanka CE?** You don't need this repo directly — go to